 1. Finely chop one medium shallot, place in a small bowl and cover with 3 tablespoons red wine vinegar.
 Let it sit for 15 minutes to macerate.

 2. In another small bowl or small mason jar, combine 1/4 cup finely chopped parsley and other herbs of choice.
-Add a generous pinch of salt, and cover with 1/4 extra virgin olive oil.
+Add a generous pinch of salt, and cover with ¼ cup extra virgin olive oil.

 3. When ready to serve, use a small strainer or slotted spoon to add the shallots but not the vinegar to the herb oil mixture.
 Stir (or shake if you have it in a jar with a cover) and add salt or vinegar to taste.
 Serve immediately, or store in the refrigerator for a few days.

-You can also make it your own by adding red pepper flakes or aleppo pepper, 3 T. chopped, 1 T chopped celery, 1/4 t. lemon zest, or a finely minced garlic clove.
+You can also make it your own by adding red pepper flakes or aleppo pepper, 3 T. chopped, 1 T chopped celery, a couple of tablespoons of chopped pistachios, 1/4 t. lemon zest, or a finely minced garlic clove.
 Or whatever!
 Experiment!
 Have fun!
 Create deliciousness!